-Neuroscience has in the past decades emerged as a fast expanding field of expert studies that encompass and combine different scientific fields from molecules to imaging.
-Presently, Neuroimaging is developing at a very rapid pace and is relevant to a number of health science disciplines where it has a great impact on the understanding, diagnosis and possible treatment of different devastating neurological diseases.
+Neuroscience has in the past decades emerged as a fast expanding field of expert studies that encompass and combine other scientific fields from molecules to imaging.
+Presently, neuroimaging is developing rapidly and is relevant to a number of health science disciplines and has a great impact on the understanding, diagnosis and possible treatment of different devastating neurological diseases.

-Through the inclusion of top researchers as guest lecturers, students will be introduced to the latest advances in neuroscience research and techniques.
+Through the inclusion of top researchers as guest lectures, the students will be introduced to the latest advances in neuroscience research and techniques.

 You will obtain knowledge in: